infinum/android-handbook/Libraries.md

 1. **Butterknife**

 	Butterknife is a view "injection" library that reduces boilerplate code which you have to write to cast the corresponding views in your layout.
-This library is a must for all our projects.
+This library is a must for all of our projects.

 	More info with code examples is available [here](http://jakewharton.github.io/butterknife/).

 2. **ViewPagerIndicator**

-	ViewPagerIndicator provides us with paging indicator widgets compatible with the ViewPager.
+	ViewPagerIndicator provides us with the paging indicator widgets compatible with ViewPager.
 It helps you provide a clear indicator that additional content exist.

 	More info with code examples is available [here](https://github.com/JakeWharton/ViewPagerIndicator).

 3. **CircleImageView**

 	A fast circular ImageView perfect for profile images.
-As this is just a custom ImageView and not a custom 	Drawable, or a combination of both, it can be used with all kinds of drawables, i.e., a PicassoDrawable 	from Picasso or other non-standard drawables.
+As this is just a custom ImageView and not a custom 	Drawable or a combination of both, it can be used with all kinds of drawables, e.g. a PicassoDrawable from Picasso or other non-standard drawables.

 	More info with code examples is available [here](https://github.com/hdodenhof/CircleImageView).

 4. **Android Crop**

 	Android Crop provides a simple image cropping Activity, based on the code from AOSP.
-It's backwards compatible with Gingerbread and has nice and clean UI.
+It is backwards compatible with Gingerbread and has a nice and clean UI.

 	More info with code examples is available [here](https://github.com/jdamcd/android-crop).